top of page

 Our recent studies demonstrate that stem cells are not simple passive responders to their niches, but also actively send signals to instruct the fate and behaviour of adjacent cells.
 Skin epithelial stem cells are located in the basal layer of the epithelia, and thus they are in the close vicinity of a diverse array of mesenchymal cell types.
 Signals from different epithelial stem cell pools provides niches for distinct cells in the mesenchyme, including muscle precursors (Fujiwara et al., Cell 2011), sensory nerves (Cheng et al., eLife 2018), adipocyte precursors (Donati et al., PNAS 2014) and dermal papilla fibroblasts (Tsutsui et al., Nat Commun 2021) (see top figure).
 These studies provide a novel conceptual advance in the significance of stem cell heterogeneity and compartmentalization in stem cell biology (Fujiwara et al., Dev Growth Differ 2018).
 Regionally-specialised basement membranes serve as interfaces for stem cell–niche crosstalk.

-Determining how stem cells are first allocated is important for understanding the establishment of a stem cell–niche communication network in adult organs.
-In most organs, it is unclear how stem cells and their niche emerge during development, mainly due to the lack of markers that exclusively label prospective stem cells.
 By combining marker-independent long-term 4D imaging and single-cell transcriptomics, we traced the developmental origins, cell lineages and transcriptional dynamics of diverse epithelial cells in the hair follicle (bottom left movie).
 Our study revealed that the precursors of different epithelial stem/progenitor cells are arranged in a 2D concentric manner in the basal layer of hair placode (a primordium of the hair follicle) and that (like a telescope) they extend to form longitudinally aligned mature 3D cylindrical compartments, including the bulge stem cell compartment (bottom right figure).
-The bulge stem cells were derived from the peripheral ring of the placode, where a certain characteristic state of adult bulge stem cells was detected.
-We propose to define this morphogenetic mode as the 'telescope model' for coordinated hair follicle morphogenesis and stem cell induction.
-Our study establishes a foundation for the mechanisms that couple skin morphogenesis with stem cell induction and provides an integrated 4D molecular cell atlas for the emergence of stem cells and their niche (Morita et al., Nature 2021).
+The bulge stem cells are derived from the peripheral ring of the placode, where some properties of adult bulge stem cells is detected.
+We propose to define this morphogenetic dynamics as the 'telescope model' for coordinated hair follicle morphogenesis and stem cell induction.
+Our study establishes a foundation for the mechanisms that couple skin morphogenesis with stem cell formation and provides an integrated 4D molecular cell atlas for the emergence of stem cells and their niches (Morita et al., Nature 2021).

 3. Skin phenotypic diversity

-To adapt to diverse environments on earth, the skin has acquired tremendous phenotypic diversity among body sites and species.
-How do skin precursors and stem cells form and regenerate skin with specific phenotypes?
 We aim to decipher the mechanisms of phenotypic specification in skin development, regeneration and evolution: one of the next frontiers in skin and regenerative biology.
-We have recently discovered that hair follicles first form 2D concentric ring zones in placodes and telescope them out to form longitudinally aligned compartments (Morita et al., Nature 2021).
+The key to this understanding lies in the above mentioned Telescope Model.
+In this model, hair follicles first form 2D concentric ring zones in placodes and telescope them out to form longitudinally aligned compartments (Morita et al., Nature 2021).
 Similar ring-like gene expression patterns have also been reported in the placodes of other ectodermal appendages, such as mammary glands in mice and feathers in chickens, and even in the leg imaginal discs of Drosophila.
 Therefore, we postulate that different ectodermal appendages have a common telescopic morphogenetic mode and that spatiotemporal variations in cell–cell and cell-microenvironment interactions yield different phenotypic outcomes.
-We will address this hypothesis by investigating the spatiotemporal dynamics of the interactions between the epithelium, mesenchyme and ECM in the development and regeneration of various ectodermal appendages and the skin from various body sites and species.